-I would argue that there are two dimensions to CLT that need to be at the foundation of teaching if CLT is to realise its enormous potential in classrooms.
-The first dimension is that teaching is most effective when we present new material to learners in small parts that neither overload nor underload the brain’s working memory.
-This dimension to ‘getting the load right’ has to come way before the concerns regarding managing extraneous load (such as not over decorating powerpoint slides).
+I would argue that there are two dimensions to CLT.
+Both need to be at the foundation of teaching if CLT is to realise its enormous potential in classrooms.
+The first dimension is that teaching is most effective when we present new material to learners in small parts.
+We neither overload nor underload the brain’s working memory.
+‘Getting the load right’ has to come way before the concerns regarding managing extraneous load (such as not over decorating PowerPoint slides).
 Indeed, without matching the learner to the precise point in the curriculum learning journey first, the concerns/tips regarding how not to overload the WM in the throws of teaching become erroneous.

 i) Curriculum Content Detail

-Firstly, the breaking down of the learning journey into small parts needs to happen just once, from start to finish, in a well thought out manner that takes account of the domain specific journey to fluency that learners are typically on.
-All of the detailed minutia can be in place at the design stage, so that a teacher never needs to spend time deconstructing the curriculum for themselves, rather this detail is immediately accessible (i.e. in an online digital format) so that the teacher has less workload, not more.
+Firstly, the breaking down of the learning journey into small parts needs to happen just once, from start to finish!
+This should take account of the learners’ typical domain-specific journey to fluency in a well-thought-out manner to ensure that all of the detailed minutiae are in place at the design stage.
+Teachers should never need to deconstruct the curriculum for themselves.
+This detail should be immediately accessible (i.e. in an online digital format) to reduce teachers’ workload.
 This curriculum understands that constructing schemas transcends year groups.
 Where schemas connect to each other, the curriculum chronology must ensure learners ‘turn up’ to lessons with the pre-requisite background knowledge.
-The successful following of this learning journey will prevent the crippling inefficiency teachers experience when they need to constantly check for, and perhaps suddenly find, learning gaps.
+Following this learning journey prevents the crippling inefficiency experienced when teachers constantly search for, and perhaps suddenly find, learning gaps.

 ii) The Expected Journey

 Secondly, running through this curriculum journey there must be a timeline that describes a minimum, yet high, expectation for all learners (without a relevant learning difficulty) to acquire core knowledge.
-This allows teachers across the school to keep a large group together for explicit teaching of core knowledge, thus maintaining a correct cognitive load for the class, whilst reducing workload for teachers.
-The key point here is that this large cohort group will have a predictable background knowledge, as opposed to an unknown one.
-The actual standard of this minimum, yet high, expectation journey will be driven by a combination of;
+This allows teachers across the school to keep a large group together for explicit teaching of core knowledge.
+Maintaining the correct cognitive load for the class, also reduces workload for teachers.
+A large cohort group will have a predictable background knowledge, as opposed to an unknown one.
+The actual standard of this minimum, yet high, expectation journey will be driven by a combination of:

-• the research evidence available that identifies what children can reasonably be expected to achieve at a given age,
+- research evidence that identifies what children can reasonably be expected to achieve at a given age,